Dating profile: I like speed, as in velocity. And a man who is dangerous but good.

 I know I’m not making this easy, so accept my thanks in advance.

 It wasn’t a particularly warm profile, but I was “shopping” for a specific set of criteria.
 There was no other reason to be on a dating site, as far as I was concerned.
 The bit about the candidates not finding themselves offended was prompted by a previous experience.
 Years ago, I had a profile up for two days on a different dating site, and there, some guy sent me a message with the following subject line:

 “A Legend, A Legend, A Legend…”

 When I opened the message, it read,“…in her own mind.”

 The message made me chuckle.
 It didn’t sit well with the poor guy that my profile amounted to, “I’m intelligent, I’m interesting, I’m decent-looking.
 Be the same.”

 I’m just not coy.

 But the next time around, I did include thanks and regrets in my profile.
-I feel deep empathy toward anyone who puts themselves out there to likely be rejected.
+I feel empathy toward anyone who puts themselves out there to likely be rejected.

 My new profile was a success.

-No one was offended, no internet troll shed a tear, and I didn’t get a single untoward proposition.
+No one was offended, no internet troll shed a tear, and I didn’t get any untoward propositions.
 The few bold kids who messaged in hopes of a quick encounter, clearly not having read my profile in which I detailed I was the opposite of casual, still weren’t rude about it.
 In addition, I did receive message upon message from polite, intelligent men.

 In my entire adult life, my (earnest) stint with online dating lasted a grand total of twelve weeks — six weeks during the summer, six during the winter.